sebhaan/geobo/README.md

 ### Acquisition function

-The key of BO is the acquisition function, which typically has to balance between
+The key of BO is the acquisition function, which typically has to balance between:

 a) exploration, i.e., querying points that maximise the information gain and minimize the uncertainty of a model
 b) exploitation, i.e. querying points that maximise the reward (e.g. concentrating search in the vicinity locations with high value such as minerals)